ros-navigation/navigation2/nav2_route/README.md

 # Nav2 Route Server

-The Route Server is a Nav2 Task server to compliment the Planner Server's free-space planning capabilities with pre-defined Navigation Route Graph planning, created by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research America](https://www.sra.samsung.com/).
+The Route Server is a Nav2 Task server to compliment the Planner Server's free-space planning capabilities with pre-defined Navigation Route Graph planning, created by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research America](https://www.sra.samsung.com/) with assistence from [Josh Wallace](https://www.linkedin.com/in/joshua-wallace-b4848a113/) at Locus Robotics.
 This graph has few rules associated with it and may be generated manually or automatically via AI, geometric, or probablistic techniques.
 This package then takes a planning request and uses this graph to find a valid route through the environment via an optimal search-based algorithm.
 It may also live monitor and analyze the route's process to execute custom behaviors on entering or leaving edges or achieving particular graph nodes.